IDMNYU/DM2173-Motion-Graphics-Studio-SP17/mgs_pre_work.md

 **Slack Invite (http://bxmc.slack.com)**
 * You will be receiving an invitation from Slack shortly.
 Please accept it.
 I have to manually enter you to the mgs slack channel.
 Please be patient.
 * If you've been in one of my classes before, you'll automatically be added with the username and password you used before with my class.
-* I suggest changing your [slack account notification settings](https://bxmc.slack.com/account/notifications)
+* I suggest changing your [slack account notification settings](https://bxmc.slack.com/account/notifications) to receive slack notifications via your nyu email so you don't miss any posts.

 **Adobe After Effects**
 * If you don't already have the following software, purchase the student adobe creative cloud option to get Adobe After Effects.